How To Make Your Own Natural Wedding Confetti

 What time of year would you find your confetti?

 I was really lucky, as I got married in June.
-Cherry blossom is in full swing during the months of April and May, so on every dog walk I was pulling out a doggy bag and filling it with petals collected from the ground.
+Cherry blossom is in full swing during the months of April and May, so on every dog walk I was pulling out a compostable doggy bag and filling it with petals collected from the ground.
 Cherry blossom is such a lovely shade of pink it was perfect for our day, as it can stand out within any theme.
 It also keeps (once dried) for around 6-12 months, if you store it in a dark and dry place.

 How to dry your petals

 Next step is to dry out the petals.
 This step must be done on the same day you collect the cherry blossom, so they don't have a chance to change colour.
 It can be done a couple of different ways.
 The best way is to use the mild heat from an airing cupboard.
-Pop some paper towel down on the shelves in the airing cupboard and then lay your petals down on top of it in a thin layer, making sure you don't pile them up so they have room to dry.
+Pop some toilet paper or paper towel down on the shelves in the airing cupboard and then lay your petals down on top of it in a thin layer, making sure you don't pile them up so they have room to dry.
 Check on them every two hours, but they should be dry after about 4-5 hours.

 Alternative way of drying petals for confetti